RobotecAI/ros2cs/README.md

 Problem may occur on non english version of Windows.
 This error is caused by impossibility in decoding `dotnet` output by ament tools.

 **Fix**: Change your `dotnet` output to english by temporarily renaming your localization directory (`pl` to `pl.bak`, `fr` to `fr.bak` etc.) in your `dotnet` sdk directory.

+## Acknowledgements

+The project started as a fork of [ros2_dotnet](https://github.com/ros2-dotnet/ros2_dotnet) but moved away from its root through new features and design choices.
+Nevertheless, ros2cs is built on foundation of open-source efforts of Esteve Fernandez (esteve), Lennart Nachtigall (firesurfer), Samuel Lindgren (samiamlabs) and other contributors to ros2_dotnet project.